StevenKehrli/Trelnex/README.md

 This encapsulation ensures data integrity of the DTO.
 In addition, the command can invoke related business logic, such as creating and saving an audit event within `ISaveCommand`.

-### ICommandProvider
+### IDataProvider

-An `ICommandProvider` exposes the commands against a backing data store.
+An `IDataProvider` exposes the commands against a backing data store.
 This is easily extensible to support other data stores.
-Trelnex.Core.Data implements a command provider for an in-memory data store for development and testing.
-Trelnex.Core.Amazon implements command providers for DynamoDB and Postgres.
-Trelnex.Core.Azure implements command providers for CosmosDB NoSQL and SqlServer.
+Trelnex.Core.Data implements a data provider for an in-memory data store for development and testing.
+Trelnex.Core.Amazon implements data providers for DynamoDB and Postgres.
+Trelnex.Core.Azure implements data providers for CosmosDB NoSQL and SqlServer.

-The `ICommandProvider` interface defines five methods:
+The `IDataProvider` interface defines five methods:

 - `ISaveCommand<TInterface> Create()`: create an `ISaveCommand<TInterface>` to create a new item
 - `ISaveCommand<TInterface>?> UpdateAsync()`: create an `ISaveCommand<TInterface>` to update the specified item